Tteejack/java/README.md

 # java
-this is for source code management
+This is for AP Computer Science course.